 At the BIS I am part of the Innovation and the Digital Economy unit, where I work on the regulation of fintechs and bigtechs.
 I also examine the consequences of financial innovation for competition, data privacy, and credit supply.

-My academic research focuses on how macroeconomic trends, such as housing booms, population aging, or inequality, affect the financial sector and the real economy.
+My academic research also focuses on how macroeconomic trends, such as housing booms, population aging, or inequality, affect the financial sector and the real economy.

 Selected policy work

 Big data and machine learning in central banking (2021), with L. Gambacorta and J.-M. Serena, BIS Working Paper No 930

 Digging for gold: how regulatory sandboxes help fintechs raise funding (2021), with G. Cornelli, L. Gambacorta and O. Merrouche, VoxEU.org

 Could housing booms undermine productivity growth?
 (2020), SUERF Policy Briefs No 40